Technology

 The unique Optomap ultra-widefield view helps your eye doctor detect early signs of retinal disease more effectively and efficiently than with traditional eye exams.
 Early detection means successful treatments can be administered and reduces the risk to your sight and health.

 We then have these images networked into all our exam rooms so that we can show the photos to patients to better educate them about their eye health or eye disease.
-Our doctors recommend the Optomap images be captured annually and offer this service for a low cost of $39.
+Our doctors recommend the Optomap images be captured each and every year to aid in early detection of systemic and eye diseases.

 CIRRUS™ OCT